 - 2 green onions, chopped (green parts only)

-- To make the nori taco sheets: Using a 6 ½ inch round bowl or plate, place over a nori sheet and use a clean razor or X-acto knife to cut the nori sheet into 6 ½ inch a circle.
+Cut the nori sheets: Using a 6 ½ inch round bowl or plate, place over a nori sheet and use a clean razor or X-acto knife to cut the nori sheet into 6 ½ inch a circle.
 Repeat for the other 3 nori sheets and set aside.

 - Cube the salmon and tuna filets into even ½-inch cubes.
 Mix the fish together and set aside.

-- Cook the sushi rice according to the package instructions.
-Bring to room temperature in a wooden bowl.
-Place each nori sheet into a taco holder and spoon the sushi rice into each taco ¼ of the way up.
+- Place each nori sheet into a taco holder and spoon the sushi rice into each taco ¼ of the way up.
 Layer the tacos with the fish and divide the toppings into two different tacos.